stevekennaird/stevekennaird.github.com/_posts/2013-11-05-dynamic-variables-with-sassscss-and-aspnet.md

 ---
 layout: post
-title: "Dynamic Variables with SASS (SCSS) and ASP.Net"
+title: "Dynamic Variables in SASS (SCSS) with ASP.Net"
 description: ""
 category:  "ASP.Net"
 tags: [sass, scss, css, design]
 ---
 {% include JB/setup %}

+## The Problem

 At work we're in the process of building a new SAAS product which needs to be themed/skinned per customer (where the customer is a company, each with many